 InstaTurf is a permanent rolled erosion control product (RECP) unlike anything else on the market.
-To the uninitiated, however, InstaTurf may appear like many other Turf Reinforcement Mats (TRMs) and rolled erosion products available.
+To the uninitiated, however, InstaTurf may appear like many other Turf Reinforcement Mats (TRMs) and rolled erosion control products available.
 We’ve taken the time to outline how InstaTurf works, what makes InstaTurf special, and how to get the most out of the product.

 What is InstaTurf?